I. Name of the person responsible

 We collect such technical information in so-called “log files”, so that you can display our website correctly and we can identify the causes of any technical problems, for the technical optimization of our websites and for the purpose of the security of our computer systems and networks.
 For these purposes, we have a legitimate interest in the processing of data according to Art.
 6 para.
 1 s.
 1 lit. f GDPR.

 The data will be deleted as soon as it is no longer necessary for the purpose of its collection.
 Typically, this technical information will be erased or rendered unrecognizable at the latest after seven days.

 The collection of data for the provision of the website and the storage of the data in log files is essential for the operation of the website.
-There is consequently no contradiction on the part of the user.

 V. Contact requests for product information, a demo or other concerns